Aamir3644/Car-Rental-Management-System/React.md

+## What is React ?
+>> A javascript library for building user interfaces

 ## What is VDOM ?
 >> The Virtual DOM in React.js is a performance optimization technique.
 It's a lightweight copy of the real DOM that React uses to efficiently update the user interface.
 When the application's state changes, React creates a new Virtual DOM and calculates the minimal set of changes needed to update the real DOM, reducing unnecessary updates.
 This process is known as reconciliation.